HughXuechen/hughxuechen.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-An interdisciplinary research in game technologies.
+An interdisciplinary researcher in game technologies.

+Now working on AI in game design (pattern) for computational creativity

 #Game #AI #LLM #Creativity #Blockchain #Augmented-Reality #Science-Visualization #Gamification